matthewgoerg/hive-rstudio/r.md

 ```

 The neural net model needs to know how many individual features are in the model.
 This is complicated
-because the interger columns are length 1 and the lengths for each of the categorical columns ranges
+because the integer columns are length 1 and the lengths for each of the categorical columns ranges
 between 2 and 21.
 Here's a loop that counts the lengths of each categorical column and adds 13 for the
 number of integer columns.